 You can download the application from the Nursing webpage on the Western Oklahoma State College website at www.wosc.edu/nursing.
 2015 Applications will be available soon!

 Both high-school transcripts and official college transcripts from every college you have attended.
 Your application will need to be complete when turned in.

 Will turning in my application early give me a better chance of getting in?

-No. Applications are not evaluated until after March 3rd.
-Applications must be COMPLETE and post marked on or before March 3rd to be considered.
+No. Applications are not evaluated until after the deadline.
+Applications must be COMPLETE and post marked on or before the deadline to be considered.